-- A staff member uses client disclosures and/or information to satisfy their own emotional and dependency needs. - A staff person uses psychologically manipulative behaviors to: - intentionally or unintentionally gain more control of the situation. - be perceived as the more powerful person within the situation.
+- A provider uses client disclosures and/or information to satisfy their own emotional and dependency needs. - A provider uses psychologically manipulative behaviors to: - intentionally or unintentionally gain more control of the situation. - be perceived as the more powerful person within the situation.